roberto-g-v/SQL-analysis-payroll/README.md

 ## Background

 I´ve been hired as a new data analyst at Grupo Cassatt.
-My first major task is a research project on employees of the corporation from the 2000s.
+My first major task is a research project on employees of the corporation from the year 2010.
 All that remain of the database of employees from that period are six CSV files.

 ## Scope